 Pleurodesis Removes and Prevents Fluid Buildup

-A simple procedure can be done to remove the buildup caused by a pleural effusion.
-A thoracentesis involves inserting a thin needle or tube into the pleural space and withdrawing the fluid.
-It is minimally invasive and doesn’t usually cause complications, but it is a temporary measure.
-The fluid will soon build up again in the space, bringing back discomfort and pain.
+A simple procedure can be done to remove the excess fluid that accumulates in the pleura.
+A thoracentesis is a procedure that uses a thin needle or tube to draw fluid from the pleura.
+The procedure is minimally invasive and doesn’t usually cause complications.
+However, this treatment is only a temporary measure.
+The fluid will soon build up again in the space, causing the pain and discomfort to return.

-A pleurodesis is a procedure that both drains the fluid for immediate relief and aims to prevent future pleural effusions.
-The first step is to drain the fluid completely from the pleural space.
-The second step is to seal up the pleural space so that fluid cannot accumulate there.
-There are two different ways to achieve this: through the injection of a chemical or through surgery to mechanically close the space.
+A pleurodesis drains the fluid for immediate relief and also aims to prevent future pleural effusions.
+The first step is in pleurodesis is draining the fluid completely from the pleural space.
+The second step, seals the pleural space so that fluid can no longer accumulate.
+There are two different ways to achieve this.
+One is a chemical injection.
+The other is surgery to close the space mechanically.

 Mesothelioma Candidates for Pleurodesis

-As with any procedure, there are potential risks and complications with a pleurodesis.
-Some patients may react badly to the procedure and may experience chest pains, an infection, and a fever.
-More rarely the procedure may cause respiratory distress or cardiovascular problems.
-Pain is the most common side effect of pleurodesis, but patients can be given painkillers, anti-anxiety medications, or an epidural prior to the procedure help patients deal with pain.
+As with any procedure, pleurodesis has potential risks and complications.
+Some patients may react badly to the procedure and experience chest pains, infection, and fever.
+Although rare, the procedure may cause respiratory distress or cardiovascular problems.
+Pain is the most common side effect of pleurodesis.
+Pain medication, anti-anxiety medication, or an epidural prior to the procedure help patients deal with pain.